emelyagr/emelyagr/README.md

 - 👋 Hi, I’m @emelyagr
 - ✨ I’m interested in Information security and Steganography
 - 🌱 I’m currently learning in Moscow Plekhanov Russian University of Economics
 - 👀 (C) Emelyanov Grigory Andreevich.
 All rights reserved.
-The use (copy, collection, processing, storage and distribution) of any materials, articles, program codes and programs without indicating the author is prohibited.
+The use (copy, collection, processing, storage and distribution, provision and other actions) of any materials, articles, program codes and programs without indicating the author is prohibited.
 <!---
 emelyagr/emelyagr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.